The Ultimate DIY Garden Pond Guide - Building, Types of Ponds, & Maintenance

-There are many type of garden ponds that you can build and several of them have kits that make it easy for yourself or your contractor to create for you.
+There are many type of garden ponds that you can build and several of them have kits that make it easy for yourself or your contractor to build for you.
 The more research you do about it, the better you will be aware of what your options are and how to get the best looking pond possible.
-There are several types of garden ponds that you can create:
+There are several types of garden ponds that you can build:

 - The Koi Pond

 - The Planted Water Garden

 - The Pondless Waterfall